DansPlaying/OpenMarket/src/pages/terms.md

 ## 6. Limitations of Liability

--**Open Market Investment Ink** is not liable for damages or losses resulting from the misuse of our products.
+-**OPEN MARKET inversiones inc** is not liable for damages or losses resulting from the misuse of our products.
 - Our liability is limited to the value of the order placed.
 - Indirect or consequential damages are excluded from our liability coverage.